 Prior to skipping the 4:00 meal, I had dropped weight, eating the same amount of food I had prior to intermittent fasting.
 Losing weight for me always involved cutting back on what I ate and giving up the wine.
 But intermittent fasting actually increases your metabolic rate by 3.6-14% so you still lose weight even if you consumed the same number of calories.
 This was the perfect eating plan!
 And I felt great.
 It was like I could feel that recycling process taking damaged parts of cells and repairing them, eating up the fat along the way.
 Read about this process called autophagy here.
 It’s fascinating!

 While skipping the 4:00 mini-meal would not seem like a big deal (eating less, right?), that’s not the way it turned out.
 I ate too much food at dinner because I let myself get too hungry and rationalized that I could have extra chocolate and wine late because I had not eaten the 4:00 meal.
 The weight loss came right back on.
 Lesson learned.
 I went back to my original 12:00, 4:00 and 7:00 mealtimes and voila!
 The weight came back off.

-If you want to try intermittent fasting to lose weight, you might try Prime Women’s recently released PLATE app.
+Want to give intermittent fasting a try?
+Take a look at Prime Women’s PLATE program.
 The app takes the guess work out of how much should be eating and alows you to change your meal times as gradually as you wish with reminders to start your fast.
-You can read about the program here.
+Now available in an app on Apple or Android.

 Intermittent fasting certainly isn’t for everyone, but for many, it may just be the key to keeping weight down and inflammation at bay.
 You might also want to read The Definitive Guide to Intermittent Fasting.